 Fall & Winter Painting

-Painting in the Fall or WinterIf you’re having interiors painted and you normally turn the heat down in certain rooms to save energy, turn it up.
+Painting in the Fall or WinterIf you’re having interiors painted and you usually turn the heat down in certain rooms to save energy, turn it up.
 Paint should never be applied at under 50 degrees and ideally not under 60.
-Take into account the temp of the walls, which in winter can be colder than the room air temp.
+Take into account the temperature of the walls, which can be colder in winter than the room air temperature.
 Keeping rooms temperate will allow paint to dry faster and deliver the best results.
 Humidity is usually less in the winter, allowing paint to apply better and dry faster.

 Is it okay to paint interiors in the winter?
 In most cases, yes.

-People choose to have the interiors of their homes painted in the winter for a variety of reasons.
-During the summers there are vacations and travel; parties with guests can happen throughout the warm months; endless activities may be arranged.
-Also, paint crews may not be as available when the weather’s nice and crews are engaged heavily in exterior painting projects.
+People choose to have the interiors of their homes painted in the winter for various reasons.
+During the summers, there are vacations and travel; parties with guests can happen throughout the warm months; and endless activities may be arranged.
+Also, paint crews may not be as available when the weather’s nice, and crews are engaged heavily in exterior painting projects.

 Under the proper circumstances and when you have experienced painters on the job, winter interior painting can be a perfect arrangement.
 Here’s what we mean by proper circumstances.